Giants vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in three straight games.
-During his last five outings he is batting .350 with a double, a home run, two walks and an RBI.
+- Acuna has picked up at least one hit in four games in a row.
+During his last five outings he is hitting .350 with a double, a triple and two walks.

 Acuna Recent Games